apache/airflow/contributing-docs/03_contributors_quick_start.rst

    as your build and integration frontend, and we already use ``hatchling`` build backend for Airflow.
    You can read more about Hatch and it's use in Airflow in `Local virtualenv <07_local_virtualenv.rst>`_.
-   See [PEP-517](https://peps.python.org/pep-0517/#terminology-and-goals) for explanation of what the frontend and backend meaning is.
+   See [PEP-517](https://peps.python.org/pep-0517/#terminology-and-goals) for explanation of what the frontend and backend meaning is

 2. After creating, you need to install a few more required packages for Airflow.
 The below command adds basic system-level dependencies on Debian/Ubuntu-like system.
 You will have to adapt it to install similar packages